raspberrypilearning/pick-your-favourite/en/step_4.md

 ---

 #slot-1.man-city {
   background-color: var(--slot-1-man-city);
 }

 --- /code ---

 --- /task ---

-Now you are going to add to your `option2()` function to apply the class and change the content to slot 1.
+Now you are going to add to your `option2()` function, so it applies the class and changes the content.

 --- task ---